March 703 car-by-car histories

 Later March 703s that are still to be identified

 Alex Tyson (Foxfield, Cumbria) raced a March 703 at the Barbon Manor hillclimb in May 1987.
 At the time it had 1975 March bodywork, modified for a front radiator, but by 1988 it had been restored to original 1970 specification.
-Nothing more known.
+This car was later sold to Roger Murray (Barrow-in-Furness, Cumbria), and then sold via dealer Chris Alford to France.
+(Note that Tyson also had a second 703 at some stage, which is believed to have gone to Doug Douglas in the Preston area.)
+Subsequent history unknown.

 This car is first known when it was with Patrick Jarmin in France in 1990.
 It was then raced by Frédéric Michelet in 1990 and 1991, and by Hervé Cordel (Paris) in 1992 and 1993.
 It was still in France in 2002, and is believed to have been the same car that was advertised from Bourges, France in 2009 and 2010, when it was said to have won races in French Trophee F3 Historic.
 Subsequent history unknown.